 Never apply wood stain or sealant to the interior of a sauna.
-These wood treatments contain volatile chemicals that off-gas when they are heated.
+Wood treatments contain volatile chemicals that off-gas when heated.
 And, this is something you definitely don’t want happening inside your sauna cabin.

 If you want to treat the wood in the sauna interior you’ll need to use a special type of wood preservative designed specifically for this purpose.
 These special wood preservatives are water-based materials and contain zero volatile chemicals.
 They will not release gaseous chemicals as they are heated.

 - Pros & Cons of Outdoor Sauna

 Thermowood is a type of wood that has been treated to increase its durability and resistance to weather damage.
 It is an excellent choice for outdoor saunas as it stands up well to the elements and is resistant to moisture damage.

 Thermowood is manufactured by modifying wood using a heat treatment process.
 The procedure involves subjecting the wood to very high temperatures of 320-410°F in the absence of oxygen.
 This triggers a structural and chemical change in the wood that increases its durability, and stability, and boosts its resistance to rot and insect damage.

 It is a superb wood for outdoor furniture such as saunas, decking, and fences.
 It is a sustainable material and is made using a renewable resource – timber.
 Although it is resistant to outdoor elements you should still apply a protective coat of wood treatment to further enhance its durability and expected lifespan.